scikit-hep/uhi/docs/plotting.rst

 The full protocol version 1 follows:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-(Also available as ``uhi.typing.plottoble.PlottableProtocol``, for use in tests, etc.
+(Also available as ``uhi.typing.plottable.PlottableProtocol``, for use in tests, etc.

 .. literalinclude:: ../src/uhi/typing/plottable.py
    :language: python